 Buried deep within the Arctic ice lies a top-secret treasure trove.
-Situated just 800 miles away from the North Pole and inaccessible by roads or conventional transport, this remote, frozen fortress is home to something far more precious than jewels or gold.
+Situated just 800 miles away from the North Pole and inaccessible by roads or conventional transport, this remote, frozen fortress is home to something far more valuable than jewels or gold.

 Since first opening a decade ago, the Svalbard Global Seed Vault has grown to become humanity’s backup plan - guarding against global political or environmental disaster.
 Designed to help agriculture recover in the event of armageddon, the facility is home to over 430,000,000 different seeds from more than 1,000,000 individual species of crop, all tightly sealed, packaged and ready to be released should they ever be needed.

 Launched in 2008, the Svalbard vault is the brainchild of Norwegian conservation group NordGen.
 Jointly funded by the Norwegian government and the Crop Trust, the project is an internationally coordinated effort, encompassing seed samples from all over the world.
 The most recent deposit of 70,000 new seeds - which tipped the total number of species over the one million mark - included unique varieties of rice from Asia, black eyed peas and bambara groundnuts from Africa, and brewing barley from Ireland.
 It may be north of the Arctic Circle, but the Svalbard vault is a resource for all humanity.

 The vault is not the only project of its kind.
 For decades, genebanks all over the world have been working diligently to safeguard humanity’s future by providing a refuge for essential crops and plantlife.
 Indeed, there are over 1,700 individual facilities dotted all over the earth.
 However, as geopolitical and environmental threats have become ever more pronounced, many of these deposits and their precious cargo have fallen into jeopardy.